The question of how are you? may not be easy to answer right now.

 Collectively, you have survived over a year-long period with a looming infectious virus that resulted in grave effects.
-It also led to increased fear, and other among many people.
+It also led to increased fear, anxiety and other psychological distress among many people.

 You are not alone if you feel blah and can’t explain much more than that.

 As things begin to adjust again and apprehension settles, experts have described the psychological effect as Pandemic Trauma and Stress Experience (PTSE).